Our waiting lists

 If you’re a single woman aged 35 or over, living in insecure or unsuitable housing, you can join one of our waiting lists.
 Although we get very few vacancies, we try to house a few women each year in self-contained studio flats.

 Because we’re realistic about the number of women we’re able to help, the lists are short and may close at any time without warning.
-There’s a list for women of 35 to 44 and one for women of 45 and over.

 Each flat is self-contained with a living/sleeping area, kitchen, bathroom with WC and limited storage space.